Volunteering for Worktree

 Young people need to talk to lots of workers, to understand the world of work.

-You can help by volunteering an hour of your time to one of our Virtual Career WorkOut events, talking to young people and developing their career aspirations.
+You can help by volunteering 40 minutes of your time to one of our Virtual Career WorkOut events, talking to young people and developing their career aspirations.
 It’s easy, rewarding and fun!

 Remote Volunteering Opportunities

 Virtual Career WorkOut

 A career journey is very often influenced by the working people that a young person comes into contact with.
 Together we can inspire and crucially, broaden young people’s career outlook through exposure to diverse professional experiences.
 Worktree do this through Virtual Career WorkOut.